jeanrocco/LEAF/README.md

 the configdb.lrp will add:

-in /etc/inittab with: ttyAMA0::respawn:/sbin/getty -L ttyAMA0 115200 vt100
+ in /etc/inittab : ttyAMA0::respawn:/sbin/getty -L ttyAMA0 115200 vt100

  in /etc/securetty : ttyAMA0